Greefon/docs/Tuya-generic-wifi-curtain-motor-WIP.md

 Don't forget to share what you have discovered and tested here in wiki :smiley:

-To flash the motor follow this step-by-step guide:
+To flash the motor follow this step-by-step guide (this setup works stable on firmware 7.1.2):

 1) Download the latest TASMOTA firmware (tasmota.bin) from [here](https://github.com/arendst/Tasmota/releases)
 2) Download TASMOTIZER (flasher software to upload the TASMOTA) from [here](https://github.com/tasmota/tasmotizer)